vc1492a/vidhop.tv/readme.md

 ==========

 vidhop.tv is a video content platform that shows plays a playlist of documentary style television, using a randomized sequence of videos.
-Visitors can jump through the playlist us
+Visitors can jump through the playlist using the on-screen keys or keyboard shortcuts.

 ### Features
 - menu bar